 This particular recipe was the second one I posted that month – B for Broccoli.
-It was a much-loved recipe prior and has continued to be a go-to vegetable stir fry recipe nearly 5 years later.
+Six years later it continues to be a go-to vegetable stir fry recipe.

 And I think you’ll see why.
 This vegetable stir fry is awesome.
 It’s made with Ginger Peanut Baked Tofu and sautéed broccoli and peppers, all covered in my Thai Peanut Sauce for a wholesome and delicious vegan and gluten-free meal.
 Better yet, it’s made with just 10 ingredients.